ibm-cloud-security/vault-plugin-secrets-ibmcloud/README.md

 ## Setup

-1. The plugin must be built before it is installed.
-Follow the steps in [Developing](#Developing) to build the plugin executable.
+1. Download a release of the plugin or build it from source.
+Follow the steps in [Developing](#Developing) to build the plugin executable from source.

 2. Register and enable the plugin

-    Copy the executable into Vault's configured plugin folder:
-`cp bin/vault-plugin-secrets-ibmcloud $VAULT_INSTALL/plugins`
+    Copy the executable into Vault's configured plugin folder.
+For example: `cp bin/vault-plugin-secrets-ibmcloud $VAULT_INSTALL/plugins`

     Register the plugin:
     ```shell script